British passport interview: the process and the potential questions.

 Where does she/he work?

-Further points: If you cannot remember or recall exact answer to any specific question, give the nearest or approximate answer.
+Further points: If you cannot remember or recall the exact answer to any specific question, give the nearest or approximate answer.

 Ask to clarify or rephrase a question if you did not understand it.